 Technological Improvements Reduce Pain

 Not everyone is a good candidate for epi-LASIK, LASIK, or related refractive procedures.
-To know which one will benefit you the most, consult with your optometrist or ophthalmologist.
-They can use your existing eye health to refer you to the right procedure.
-They can also recommend ways to reduce pain.
+Consult with your optometrist or ophthalmologist to learn which one is the best fit for you.
+Your eye doctors can also recommend ways to reduce pain after your operation.